-Most treatments are designed to treat either asthma or allergies.
+Most treatments are designed to treat either asthma or allergic rhinitis.
 But a few treatments help with both conditions.
 Some examples:

-Leukotriene modifier.
-Montelukast (Singulair) can ease both allergy and asthma symptoms.
+- Leukotriene modifier.
+This type of medication can ease both allergic rhinitis and asthma symptoms.
 Called a leukotriene modifier, this daily pill helps control immune system chemicals released during an allergic reaction.
 Montelukast (Singulair) is the leukotriene modifier that can treat both asthma and allergic rhinitis.

 Allergy shots (immunotherapy).
 Allergy shots can help treat asthma by gradually reducing your immune-system response to certain allergy triggers.
 Immunotherapy involves getting regular injections of a tiny amount of the allergens that trigger your symptoms.

 Your immune system builds up a tolerance to the allergens over time, and your allergic reactions diminish.
 In turn, asthma symptoms decrease as well.
-This treatment generally requires regular injections over a period of three to five years.
+This treatment generally requires regular injections over a period of time.

 Anti-immunoglobulin E (IgE) therapy.
 When you have an allergy, your immune system mistakenly identifies a specific substance as something harmful and releases antibodies, known as IgE, against the culprit allergen.

 You may need other medications to treat allergies or asthma, especially if your symptoms become severe at times.
-However, recognizing and avoiding the substances that trigger your symptoms is the most important step you can take.
+However, recognizing and avoiding the substances that trigger your symptoms is an important step you can take.